3 min read

 That way, you could continue managing your money, for instance, while letting your family worry about ensuring you get the proper treatment at the hospital.

-If there’s division in the family – for example, you have different religious beliefs to your children – a Lasting Power of Attorney will ensure your wishes are carried out.
+If there’s division in the family – for example, you have different religious beliefs from your children – a Lasting Power of Attorney will ensure your wishes are carried out.
 Not the wishes of others.

-• You’ll never, ever need one because you’re invincible
+You’ll never, ever need one because you’re invincible

 Maybe it’s not so much that you think you’re immortal, but you certainly don’t like to overthink about what waits for us all (and we’re not talking about taxes).